bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

     sub-1_dir-PA_run-2_dwi.nii.gz  # dwi_1
 ```

-If, conversely, the resarcher wanted to store two multipart scans, one possibility
+If, conversely, the researcher wanted to store two multipart scans, one possibility
 is to combine matching phase-encoding directions:

 ```Text